-Choosing which map you wish to set up shop in is the first step in Stardew Valley, but which one should you choose?
-There are several available options, all of which have unique traits and aspects that may suit certain playstyles more than others.
+Choosing a map to begin your new life on is a daunting choice in any game, especially Stardew Valley.
+There are several available Stardew Valley farm layout options, all of which have unique traits and aspects that suit certain playstyles more than others.
 All areas offer a certain amount of farmland, though depending on which locations you choose, there could be much more or less available area.
 One map has a focus on combat, one favors the fisher, while another takes a bit of everything and throws it into one – take a look and get some Stardew Valley farm inspo!

 If you find this guide helpful, then you might want to check out our other Stardew Valley content, too, including a Stardew Valley fish list, as well as guides on Stardew Valley’s Lewis and Stardew Valley’s Sebastian, detailing their likes, dislikes, and gifts.

 This is the one we’d recommend during your first playthrough.
 You’ll have plenty of space for crops and raising animals, unlike other maps.
 Oh, and there are plenty of resources at your disposal – just look at all those trees.
-However, do bear in mind that this comes at the cost of special perks that you can find in other farm maps.
+However, do bear in mind that this comes at the cost of special perks that you can find on other farm maps.

 There are multiple farm layouts to consider for this map.
 However, we suggest taking the spacious route, you can fit animals, crops, and everything else you need in the space.
 If somewhere down the line you decide to add more buildings, you have the room to do so.

-Given that the riverland farm layout limits its land space, we recommend placing crops and trees on individual islands.
+Given that the riverland farm layout limits land space, we recommend placing crops and trees on individual islands.
 The larger pieces of land are great for buildings, and you can plant additional crops nearby, giving quick access to shipping crates.

 - Spring – wild horseradish, leek, morel, and dandelion